JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 v[:] # all elements
 ```

 It is possible to add new elements to a vector using `append!` function.
-Notice the `!`, this is a Julia convention to say that the function will modify the first argument given to the function.
+Notice the `!`, this is Julia's convention for naming functions that modify their input arguments (usually the first one).
 In this case, the `append!` function appends one or more elements to the end of the given vector

 ```@repl vectors
 v = [1,2,3]